Ph.D. in Hydraulic Engineering, School of Civil Engineering, The University of Queensland, Australia; 2013

 Dipl.-Ing. in Civil Engineering (Specialisation in Environmental Technology), RWTH Aachen University, Germany; 2008

-I am a Senior Lecturer in hydraulic engineering and applied fluid mechanics in the School of Civil and Environmental Engineering.
+I am an Associate Professor in hydraulic engineering and applied fluid mechanics in the School of Civil and Environmental Engineering.
 I hold a Dipl.-Ing. from RWTH Aachen University, Germany and a PhD in Hydraulic Engineering from the University of Queensland.
 I joined UNSW in 2014 and established the hydraulic engineering research group at the UNSW Water Research Laboratory.
 I am an expert in hydraulic engineering and applied fluid mechanics with internationally recognised research in air-water flows, hydraulic structures engineering and fish passage.
 I have pioneered the use of remote sensing technology for flow observations in hydraulic structures and, together with my international collaborators, have made important changes to the way we measure and interpret air-water flows in the laboratory as well as in prototype structures.

 JD Lawson Scholarship, National Committee on Water Engineering, Engineers Australia, 2017

 University of Queensland Dean’s Award for Research Higher Degree Excellence for Ph.D. thesis, 2013